IchanP/wt-2/backend-service/docs/endpoints.md

 The search endpoint is used for keyword searching.

 - Method ``GET``
-- Query params:
-  - ``keyword``: The keyword to search for // TODO maybe this should be an array as well?
+- Query params// TODO maybe this should be an array as well?
   - ``searchFields``: The fields of the anime object to search for the keyword in.

 #### Example /search URL